sdsc-ordes/smoc-api/docs/tutorials/modo_provider.md

-# Create and modify MODO
+# Create and modify a MODO

 A `MODO` is a digital object to store, share and access omics data (genomics, transcriptomics, proteomics and metabolomics) and their metadata.
 Each `MODO` consists of a unique id, a creation and an update timestamp and some further optional metadata.
 Elements such as __data entities__, __samples__, __assays__ and __reference genomes__ can be linked and added to a `MODO`.
 The full data model can be found at <a href="https://sdsc-ordes.github.io/modos-schema/" target="_blank">modos-schema</a>.